 We have a strong vocational focus in many of our degree programmes and as such have exceptional relationships with local and combined authorities, regional health trusts and education providers.
 Our strengths in computing, engineering, science and business management have an industrial focus.
 The culture is enriched by strong external engagement which builds trust and generates opportunities for our students and researchers.
 We have pioneered the Global Professional Award (GPA) since 2019, which embeds enterprise, employability, social action and civic engagement into all our degree programmes and encourages our staff and students to have an enterprising mid-set and openness to innovative, team-based collaboration beyond their core discipline.

 Recognition and validation of this culture has been awarded by numerous external bodies.
-For example the institution was shortlisted for The Times Higher Knowledge Exchange/Transfer Initiative of the Year 2019 and the Queen's Award for Enterprise Promotion was awarded to Professor Liz Towns-Andrews, reflecting her roles as Director of Research and Enterprise, and CEO of the 3M Buckley Innovation Centre.
+For example the institution was shortlisted for The Times Higher Knowledge Exchange/Transfer Initiative of the Year 2019.
+The Queen's Anniversary Prize is the highest national honour award for UK higher education was granted by Her Majesty the Queen to the University's Centre for Precision Technologies in 2021.
+The Award recognises outstanding work by UK universities that shows quality and innovation and that delivers real benefit to the wider world.